 3.1 Overview

-Leitrim County Council have indicated their intention to apply for planning permission for a proposed library at Main Street, Dromahair, Co.
+Leitrim County Council have indicated their intention to apply for planning permission for 4 no. Residential Units at Drumahaire, Dromahair, Co.
 Leitrim.
 Permission will be sought under Part 8 of the Planning and Development Regulations 2001-2020.